Leuchtfeuer/auth0-for-typo3/README.md

 ```

 ##### Backend Login #####
-You have also the possibility to use your own template files for the
+You have also the option to use your own template files for the
 backend login.
-Just adapt following parameters:
+Just adapt the following parameters:
 ```
 plugin.tx_auth0.settings.backend.view {
     layoutPath = EXT:your_key/Resources/Private/Layouts/